 3. Plan ahead and get ahead

 Plan out what you think the next semester will look like.
 You may not know exactly what to expect from your classes, but getting an idea will help you avoid being taken by surprise.
-Start reading ahead for any classes you’ll be continuing spring semester.
+Start reading ahead for any classes you’ll be continuing into spring semester.
 Work on any future assignments you already know about so you’re ahead of the game when the school year picks back up.

 4. Spend time with your family and friends